Open topic with navigation

 Once the user generates the manual activation request, they must take it to a computer with Internet access where they can paste it in or upload it to the SOLO Server manual request page.
 If SOLO Server is able to successfully process the manual request it will generate a response that must be taken back to the computer being activated.
 Otherwise, it will display an error message and it may be necessary for the end-user to contact support for help and possibly have to start the process over.

-The above SOLO Server Manual Request link is for use with Instant SOLO Server only.
-If you are using a dedicated or externally-hosted SOLO Server, this will need to be updated to point to your specific domain.
+The above SOLO Server Manual Request link is for use with SOLO Server Shared URL only.
+If using SOLO Server Custom URL, Dedicated URL, or Self-Hosted, this will need to be updated to point to your specific domain.

 After the end-user returns to the computer being activated with the encrypted response, it must be decrypted and verified.
 Once done, you must manually parse the response to determine what actions to take.
 Here, the XML helper functions are used here to extract the data out of the response document.
 A read-only license file is contained as a sub-document in the response's License node.
 Once you extract the license document from the response you can save it to disk.

 Although the above example saves the license file to disk, it can actually be saved anywhere, such as in a database.
 In such a scenario, your application would only need to save the license string.
 If you don't save the license file using SK_PLUS_LicenseFileSave, it is necessary to call SK_PLUS_LicenseLoad to load the newly obtained license into memory.

 If the user is pasting in a response instead of loading a response file, there are a few potential issues to be aware of:

 These issues do not occur when the encryption response is loaded from a file.